 The World-Wide Web gives us a new way to display complex information of this nature.
 Not only here but in various contemporary media, creators increasingly call upon their audience to navigate freely according to their own initiative.
 That's an expression of the complexity and choices that pervade many areas of contemporary experience.
 As the creators of an end-of-the-century exhibit at the Museum of Modern Art put it, "viewers are invited to explore the exhibitions in any order, constructing from them their own, personal narratives...
 The pathways are laid out as an exploration... not as finished maps, but as possible ways of proceeding."(1*) Of course novelists have long struggled with issues of simultaneity and multiple viewpoints.(2) Even the most linear sort of traditional history book, say a biography, will have a chapter on one aspect of its subject followed by a chapter on another aspect (say, scientific discoveries here, family life there).
 It is up to the reader to put it all together.
 That is the way our brains work: not laying down a single linear track but building a network of associated images and ideas.
 A Web site can mirror this cognitive process.
 The author can put each of the relevant stories on one Web page or another, linked to as many other story pages as needed.
 The only innovation is that the author, for better or worse, does not constrain the reader's choice in the order of exploring the stories and their connections.

-[Added 2007] From several hundred comments received so far, I can conclude that in dealing with the hyperlinks, readers divide into three roughly equal groups.
+From several hundred comments received subsequently in response to a survey form that was included on some pages until 2014, I can conclude that in dealing with the hyperlinks, readers divide into three roughly equal groups.
 One group finds them puzzling and distracting, and after a few attempts reverts to the traditional mode of reading through the essays one by one.
 A second group is delighted by the hyperlinks and praises them highly.
 A third group takes a mixed approach, reading through an essay and then exploring some of the hyperlinks.